- Optimizely Feature Experimentation

 Segment by custom attributes

 You can use custom attributes to filter your entire Results page or the results for an individual metric; this is called segmenting.
 Segmenting results helps you get more out of your data by generating valuable insights about your visitors.
-See segmenting your Results page.
+See also segmenting your Results page.